 Margins should be not greater than 1″ on all sides; font size for text and footnotes should be not greater than 12-point type using Times New Roman font, or its equivalent, proportionally spaced.
 Text should be double-spaced.
 Footnotes should be single-spaced.

 All citations should represent the author’s best effort to comply with Bluebook form.
-Bluebooking is a means to an end, not an end in itself; very few people the world, including very few courts, expect lawyers to know and to be able to use the Bluebook (or its free equivalent, the Indigo Book).
+But Bluebooking is a means to an end, not an end in itself.
+Very few people the world, including very few courts, expect lawyers to know and to be able to use the Bluebook or its free equivalent, the Indigo Book.
 In this as in many respects of professional life, well-programmed software deals with the details, even if some legal writing faculty and some Law Review editors make a big deal about Bluebooking.
 In the real world, other things matter much more.
 The name of the game is, in fact, clarity and consistency.
+The purpose of citing sources is communicating to your audience.
 For citations and references, therefore, make your best effort in ensuring that your sources are clearly identified, and that you make consistent use of whatever format you choose to ensure that.

 As a general rule, not more than 1/3 of the overall length of the paper should be devoted to describing the background and contours of the problem or issue that the paper addresses.
 Roughly 2/3 of the overall length of the paper should be devoted to your analysis of that problem.